-Welcome to another edition of our series, A Day in the Life, which introduces you to HUD employees and highlights the important work they do.
+Welcome to another edition of our series, A Day in the Life, which will introduce you to HUD employees and highlight the important work they do.

 Today, we meet Samuel Pearson-Moore, Attorney Advisor in HUD’s Office of Legislation & Regulations, Office of General Counsel (OGC).
 Continue reading

 This month we celebrate the passage of the 1968 Fair Housing Act, the landmark legislation that makes it illegal to discriminate in the sale or rental of housing based on race, color, national origin, religion, gender, familial status, and disability.
 Continue reading